-This summer, Samuel will return to Wolf Trap Opera as a Studio Artist, covering the roles of Anthony in Sweeney Toddy and Ophémon in L'Amant Anonyme.
+This summer, Samuel will return to the Music Academy of the West to sing the title role of Eugene Onegin.
+In summer 2021 he was a Wolf Trap Opera Studio Artist, covering the roles of Anthony in Sweeney Toddy and Ophémon in L'Amant Anonyme.
 He was also a Studio Artist with WTO in 2020, performing in the scenes program.
 In 2018 and 2019 Samuel was a vocal fellow at the Music Academy of the West.
 In 2019, he performed the roles of Ethan/Owens in Cold Mountain by Jennifer Higdon, as well as the bass solos in Pulcinella by Stravinsky under the baton of Thomas Adès.
 In 2018, he performed the role of Jazz Trio in Bernstein’s Trouble in Tahiti, as well as in the chorus of Mozart's Le nozze di Figaro.

 Samuel enjoys oratorio and choral singing, having performed the baritone solos in Vaughn Williams’ Dona Nobis Pacem with the University of Michigan Symphony Orchestra, Haydn’s Creation and Mozart’s Requiem with the Plymouth Oratorio society, and bass solos in Bach’s Mass in B minor and Montiverdi’s 1610 Vespers with Audivi and the Michigan Bach Collective.